Ernest Mackevičius: Biography

 He has worked in television since 1991, starting as the TV company VIDgital correspondent.
+He commented for the VGTRK for the Eurovision Song Contest 2016.

 Ernest was awarded the Medal of the Order for Services to the Fatherland I class (2008) and the Order of Friendship (2014).

-He is married to Alina Akhmetova, there is a daughter Dahlia (born 2004).
+He is married to Alina Akhmetova and has a daughter Dahlia (born 2004).